TobKed/blog/content/posts/2022_09_30_september_links.md

 I am aggregating here some more or less interesting stuff of various IT related materials which I came across this month.
 Some of them are strictly related to the things I did or am currently doing.

-## Some thoughts

-Lakes, mountains, Vipassana, a lot of sport.

 ## Articles

 ### [Customizing your shell](https://blog.balthazar-rouberol.com/customizing-your-shell.html)